Updated May 30, 2023

 - The frictional force of the synchronizer ring and the cone equates to the speed of the gear and shaft.

 - The sleeve can move further to lock with the gear.
 Thus, the gear and the shaft close efficiently and smoothly.

 The exact mechanism is employed to shift other gears.
-Turn the output shaft at a higher speed than the input shaft using the fifth gear.
+Turn the output shaft faster than the input shaft using the fifth gear.
 The reverse gear uses a three-year arrangement, including the idle gear.
-The output shaft will turn reverse when the idle gear is pushed and connected to the other two gears, i.e., the input and output shafts.
+The output shaft will turn to reverse when the idle gear is pushed and connected to the other two gears, i.e., the input and output shafts.
 The reverse gear lacks the synchronizer ring mechanism.
 It means the gearbox rotation must stop before applying the reverse gear.

 We hope that this EDUCBA information on “Gearbox” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information,